ComplexRobot/NanoBoyAdvance/README.md

 Custom build that auto-saves sounds.
 Made to work with [pokefirered-tool](https://github.com/ComplexRobot/pokefirered-tool/tree/audio-tool).

-Expects a custom ROM that plays the sounds and MP2K enabled.
+Expects a custom ROM that plays the sounds and MP2K enabled (cubic filter and forced reverb were off and the built-in downsampling is disabled through code).

+Reads in a [metadata file](https://github.com/ComplexRobot/pokegbasoundmetaparser) for perfectly loopable sounds and music.

+Sounds are saved [here](https://github.com/ComplexRobot/pokefirered-sound-rip) as `.ogg` files using [libvorbis](https://github.com/xiph/vorbis).

 <h2>NanoBoyAdvance</h2>